nick1udwig/whitelist/README.md

 # Whitelist

-Tools to make whitelisting easier for providers.
+Restrict access to your provider Gall app with these plug-in library and types.

-## Interface
+## The `whitelist` type

 The `whitelist` type contains two `?`s: `public` and `kids`, and two `set`s: `users` and `groups`.